JensRantil/jensrantil.github.io/content/posts/2026-04-28_types-of-ai/index.md

 ## Conclusion

-I suspect that most companies handwavingly introducing "AI" in every little corner of their org. are doing so to [increase company value without focusing on actual customer value][theatre].
+For companies broadly introducing "AI" across their organization without a clear definition of type, it is worth asking whether this is driven by [genuine customer value or by other incentives][theatre].

-By defining the type of AI usage in every AI conversation, our world can move away from hype to concrete value. _That's_ how we can make AI more than a bubble.
+By defining the type of AI usage in every AI conversation, our world can move away from broad claims toward concrete value.
+That's how we can make AI deliver on its potential.